gem-pasteur/macsyfinder/doc/implementation.rst

      "Hit" -> "System";
      "Profile" -> "HMMReport";

 The *"System"* class models the systems to detect and contains a list of instances of the *"Gene"* class, which models each component of a given System.
-The *"Homolog"* class encapsulates a "Gene" and models relationships of homology between components.
+The *"Homolog"* and *"Analog"* classes encapsulate a "Gene" and model respectively relationships of homology and analogy between components.

-A *"Gene"* represents a component from the System and refers to an instance of the *"Profile"* object that corresponds to an hidden Markov model protein profile (used for homology search with the Hmmer program).
+A *"Gene"* represents a component from the System and refers to an instance of the *"Profile"* object that corresponds to an hidden Markov model protein profile (used for sequence similarity search with the Hmmer program).

 The *"Config"* class (see the :ref:`config`) handles the program parameters, including Hmmer search parameters, and the set of sequences to query (represented by the "Database" object).